MatsTill/ArchersBowl/README.md

 npm i hbs (NOT INSTALLED)
 ```

-<sub> to use nodemon scripts run: PowerShell -ExecutionPolicy Bypass when starting a new terminal
+<sub> to use nodemon scripts run: PowerShell -ExecutionPolicy Bypass when starting a new terminal  <br>
-clicking the user icon when already inside the user page will log you out and return the browser to the login page.
+clicking the user icon when already inside the user page will log you out and return the browser to the login page.  <br>
 project not yet finished </sub>

 ## Contributors